Command Reference

 - Creates

-.lovrabetrcconfiguration file in project root - Configuration includes application code (appcode)
+.lovrabetrcconfiguration file in project root - Configuration includes App Code (appcode)

 - Automatically inherits global configuration (if any)